Ann Boleyn (singer)

-Ann Boleyn (born June 14, 1960 as Anne Hull) is an American musician and attorney, credited with developing the careers of many international recording artists through her record label New Renaissance Records.
-Known for her dramatic contralto voice, Boleyn would later earn a Juris Doctor degree and litigate against music industry sexism.
+Ann Boleyn (born Anne Hull; June 14, 1960) is an American musician, best known as the lead singer of the heavy metal band Hellion.
+She has been credited with developing the careers of several international recording artists through her record label New Renaissance Records.
+Known for her dramatic contralto voice, she would later earn a Juris Doctor degree and litigate against music industry sexism.

 Early life

 Ann Boleyn was born in Seattle, Washington on June 14, 1960, as Anne Hull.
-Boleyn was raised in the small town of Centralia, Washington, which is midway between Seattle, Washington and Portland, Oregon.
+She was raised in the small town of Centralia, Washington, which is midway between Seattle, Washington and Portland, Oregon.

-Ann began as a keyboard player in the early 1970s, specializing in the Hammond organ, and also briefly played bass.
+Boleyn began as a keyboard player in the early 1970s, specializing in the Hammond organ, and also briefly played bass.
 According to an interview in Hit Parader magazine, Boleyn was performing in nightclubs and at high school dances by the time she was thirteen, often without the knowledge of her parents.
 Boleyn had already received offers to tour in several bands by age fifteen, including Zephyr, which included her childhood friend and future Deep Purple guitarist Tommy Bolin.

-In 2004, Ann Boleyn graduated from the University of California, Los Angeles, with a bachelor's degree in Germanic languages, having specialized in the study of the Old Norse language.
+In 2004, Boleyn graduated from the University of California, Los Angeles, with a bachelor's degree in Germanic languages, having specialized in the study of the Old Norse language.
 Boleyn subsequently obtained her Juris Doctor degree in 2007 from the University of La Verne.

+Career

 Kim Fowley brings Ann Boleyn to Hollywood

 In 1976, while still a teenager in high school, producer Kim Fowley recruited her to join The Runaways as the bass player.
 According to the liner-notes of the "Queen of Hell" anthology album, after she threatened to run away, Boleyn's parents finally allowed her to leave her home in Washington State and move to Hollywood.
 Ann Boleyn acknowledges that, from the moment she met Fowley, she did not see eye-to-eye with him.
 Other accounts relate that guitarist Tommy Bolin convinced her not to join the band and that the verse "Just keep me out of L.A., things are crazy out there" from his song "Post Toastee" referred to Fowley's management of the all-female band.
 Ann Boleyn has stated in interviews that she was never a member of The Runaways, even though Fowley brought her to Hollywood.
 Ann has never been officially acknowledged as having ever been a member of The Runaways.